The TASEP speed process: Symmetry

-\begin{proof}[Proof of \lemref{reverse}] Let $X=\tau_{i_1}\cdots\tau_{i_n}$.
-If this is a minimal word for $X$ in $S_\infty$, then applying the $\pi_i$'s results in $X$ with probability 1.
-Since the reverse word is a minimal representation for $X^{-1}$, the lemma holds in this case.
+In each column, the entries in the top half are a permutation of the entries in the bottom half, so adding the first three operators gives the same result as adding the last three. \end{pf*} \begin{pf*}{Proof of Lemma~\ref{L:reverse}} Given $(i_1,\ldots,i_n)$, let $X = \tau_{i_1} \cdots\tau_{i_n}$.
+If this is a minimal (w.r.t. length) word for $X$ in $S_\infty$, then $\pi_{i_n} \cdots\pi_{i_1} \cdot\id= X$ with probability 1.
+In this case, the reverse word is minimal for $X^{-1}$, so the claim holds.